2001 Australian Formula Ford Championship

-The 2001 Australian Formula Ford Championship was a CAMS sanctioned motor racing title open to Formula Ford cars.
+The 2001 Australian Formula Ford Championship was an Australian motor racing competition for Formula Ford cars.
+It was sanctioned by the Confederation of Australian Motor Sport as an Australian title.
 Promoted as the Ford Racing Australian Formula Ford Championship, it was the 32nd national series for Formula Fords to be held in Australia and the ninth to carry the Australian Formula Ford Championship name.

-The championship was won by Will Davison.
+The championship was won by Will Davison driving a Van Diemen RF01.

 Calendar

 The championship was contested over an eight-round series with two races per round.

 Points system

 Championship points were awarded on a 20–16–14–12–10–8–6–4–2–1 basis for the first ten positions in each race.

 One additional point was awarded for pole position at each round.